axieinfinity/ronin-documentation/docs/node-operators/mainnet/archive.md

       - ETHSTATS_ENDPOINT=${INSTANCE_NAME}:${CHAIN_STATS_WS_SECRET}@${CHAIN_STATS_WS_SERVER}:443
 ```

-5. Create an `.env` file:
+5. Create an `.env` file.
+This file contains configuration parameters for your node.

 ```
 vim .env
 ```

-6. Paste the following contents into the file, replacing the `insert-...` placeholder values with your own:
+6. Copy this code block to the file, replacing the `insert-...` values with your information:

 ```
 # BOOTNODES address of the bootnode to connect to the network, will be auto-filled